 However, there are times when negotiation skills are important to make things happen on our project that would otherwise cause great harm.
 Times when a key deliverable won’t be ready or a phase of a project must be moved out farther or swapped with another phase to keep the project moving forward when it might otherwise be cancelled or halted for days, weeks, or even months.

 For these events or critical project crossroads, project managers often find they must figure out a way to negotiate timetables, costs, delivery schedules, and task sequences to be able to keep the project viable.
 They must learn how to become master negotiators.

 Key areas of negotiation on our projects are:

 How many times have you had a key resource pulled from your project for another ‘critical’ project?
 Or how many times have you needed a particular skill set that you don’t have at the moment?
 An organization only has so many resources and only so many ‘experts’ in a particular area.
-When resource negotiation comes up, you may find yourself negotiating individual resource availability with whoever is the resource gatekeeper in your organization.
+When resource negotiation comes up you may find yourself negotiating individual resource availability with the resource gatekeeper in your organization.
 You may even find yourself involving the customer and the rest of your team as you try to shift portions of the project timeline and tasks around to accommodate when a particular ‘key resource’ can be made available for your project need.